milena6/testGov/README.md

 ## 🔧 Best Practices

-- Page Object Model with pure functions
 - Use of test.step() for better traceability in test reports
 - Tests are isolated and repeatable
 - Using Playwright recommended locators (getByRole, getByPlaceholder)
 - Environment configurable via `BASE_URL`
 - Descriptive test names and grouped with `test.describe`
 - Clear assertions verifying key page elements
+- Parallel execution
-- Parallel execution & CI with test report storage in GitHub Pages (currently dummy disabled by adding a condition to run only on `never-activated-branch`)
+- CI with test report storage in GitHub Pages (currently dummy disabled by adding a condition to run only on `never-activated-branch`)
-- Page Object Pattern: page definitions in pages/, test logic in tests/
+- Page Object Pattern: page definitions in pages/, test logic in tests/ - for readability and maintenance

 ## 🔄 Future Enhancements

 - Lighthouse performance analysis
-- WCAG tests with `@axe-core/playwright`
+- WCAG tests, potentially with `@axe-core/playwright`